We may earn money or products from the companies mentioned in this post.

 Obviously, with a card like this there isn’t many sales per year, so there isn’t really enough data to get an accurate idea for an average price or anything like that.

-Still, the card is obviously incredibly expensive and could even still rise up in price.
+Still, the card is obviously incredibly high end and could even still rise up in price.
 I wouldn’t be shocked it if clicks over to $100,000 in the future!

 Search the card on eBay here to see it for yourself.